-Whether your loved one is an an all-out mandolin-plucking romantic or a jaded cynic who peevishly mumbles about a ‘pointless corporate invention’ wherever possible during Valentine’s Day discussions, a variety of venues around Greater Manchester host a selection of reinvigorating wild card events which offer a reprieve from the dim lighting, delayed starters and petal-strewn hotel bed linen.
+Whether your loved one is an an unabashed, mandolin-plucking romantic or a jaded cynic who peevishly mumbles about a ‘pointless corporate invention’ every February, a variety of venues around Manchester host a selection of absorbing wild card events and activities that offer an alternative to the dim lighting, delayed starters and petal-strewn hotel bed linen this Valentine’s Day.

 Here are some of the best alternative Valentine’s activities across Greater Manchester.

-For £85 a head, or £250 for a table of four, passengers receive a welcome prosecco followed by a four-course silver-served meal, accompanied by live classical music, as the immaculately restored Pullman-style steam train rolls through the Irwell Valley on an achingly idyllic voyage which lasts the entire evening.
+For £94.50 a head, or £340 for a table of four, passengers receive a welcome prosecco followed by a four-course silver-served meal, accompanied by live classical music, as the immaculately restored Pullman-style steam train rolls through the Irwell Valley on an achingly idyllic voyage which lasts until 9.45pm.

 Bolton Street Station, Bury, Lancashire, BL9 0EY